 - Perform customer surveys to increase customer experience through social media

-The most exciting part about this professional cleaning software is that you can smoothly perform a payment transaction using credit card payments.
-In addition, the software comes up with an attractive pricing structure in the market.
+- The most exciting part about this professional software is that you can smoothly perform a payment transaction using credit card payments.

 The Pros and Cons of Starting a Cleaning Business

 - No experience required: Wow!
-No education, no qualification necessary for performing cleaning services.
-Just you need to have strong motivation, determination, and hard work to start booking your first clients.
+No education, no qualification is necessary for performing cleaning services.
+Just you need to have strong motivation, determination, and hard work to start booking your customers.

 - Work from home: The service provider just sits and relaxes to provide the best services to their clients or customers.
 Everything is managed with ease, and one can smoothly run the cleaning company directly from the home location.

 - Flexibility: You are self-employed and the boss of your cleaning company to work for yourself, schedule meetings, set your hours, and in a nutshell, have total control of your cleaning business.

 - A few additional expenses: You do not need to rent or buy premises, buy a company vehicle, cost of wages, or pay utility bills.
 Of course, these can all be standard tasks at a later point, but for starters, you can start with minimal monetary concerns.

 - It requires challenging physical work: Cleaning is a physical job that requires a lot of time to make it suitable, do repetitive movements on your own, and carry heavy supplies.
 But, it’s only the case if you are not hiring an experienced cleaning crew from the start.

 - Less income at the initial level: During the initial stage, your cleaning company has a low income as per the expectation.
 However, if you can manage your company correctly and figure out how to find clients, you are all set up and ready to go.

 - It is competitive: In this competitive world, you will find several cleaning service industries globally.
 At an initial level, it is pretty complex to stand out from the competition.
 But, if you have unique skills to perform sales, you can top the market.